clif-os/bdCard/PROPOSAL.md

 - **Base cost stipulations:**
   - * A first major draft shall be considered the first version of the application which meets all items defined by the Project Structure and also functions reasonably error free
   - If at over 600 hours completed building agreed upon project structure and the project has a significant number of hours remaining to be completed, the project completion date may be renegotiated to a reasonable point determined by both parties
-  - At over 600 hours completed building agreed upon project structure, work will be handled at $50/hour, payed biweekly
+  - At over 600 hours completed building agreed upon project structure, work will be handled hourly
-  - Minor additions to project structure (work taking less than 3 hours) will be done free of charge
+  - Minor additions to the project structure (defined as work taking less than 3 hours) negotiated prior to the final delivery will be delivered free of charge
-  - Any major additions to the project structure (defined as work taking more than 3 hours) will be handled separately at a rate of $50/hour
+  - Major additions to the project structure (defined as work taking more than 3 hours) negotiated prior to the final delivery will be handled hourly
-  - After final delivery, additional work will be delivered at a rate of $50/hour, payed biweekly
+  - Any additions to the project structure negotiated after the final delivery will be handled hourly
+  - All hourly charges will be:
+    - paid at $50/hour biweekly
-  - All hourly rates will be tracked exactly by _Mimio LLC_ using an industry time tracking tool and reported back to the The Joint Center for Housing Studies in a formal document
+    - tracked exactly by _Mimio LLC_ using an industry time tracking tool and reported back to the The Joint Center for Housing Studies in a formal document biweekly

 - **$3480* estimated for site visit costs:**
   - Estimate is summarized in Addendum B